Dr. Melanie Ott / PhD 1997

 Dr. Alexandra C. Bolognese / PhD 2018

 Alexandra C. Bolognese grew up in Winchester, Massachusetts.
 She graduated from Columbia University in 2007 with a BA in Psychology and went on to receive her MD from the University of Massachusetts Medical School in 2012.
-After completing two years of residency training in general surgery at Hofstra Northwell School of Medicine, Dr. Bolognese entered the lab of Dr. Ping Wang as a postdoctoral fellow.
+After completing two years of residency training in general surgery at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, Dr. Bolognese entered the lab of Dr. Ping Wang as a postdoctoral fellow.
 Realizing she wished to make translational science a part of her surgical career, Dr. Bolognese enrolled at the Elmezzi Graduate School where her thesis project focused on elucidating the role of invariant natural killer T cells in neonatal sepsis.
 Dr. Bolognese will return to complete her clinical training in general surgery in July 2017, and aspires to pursue a career as a pediatric surgeon-scientist.

 Dr. Maloney grew up in Hancock, NY and received her bachelor degree from Goucher College in Baltimore, Maryland.
 She attended Stony Brook University School of Medicine before starting her residency in general surgery at Northwell Health.
 After 2 years of clinical training, Dr. Maloney enrolled in the Elmezzi School of Molecular Medicine at the Feinstein Institute for Medical Research.
 Dr. Maloney completed her PhD in Molecular Medicine under the guidance of her mentors, Dr. Samuel Soffer, Dr. Bettie Steinberg and Dr. Marc Symons.
 Her thesis work focused on the role of macrophages in pediatric osteosarcoma and repurposing an FDA approved drug to block pulmonary metastasis by altering pulmonary macrophage phenotypes.
 After completion of her general surgery residency Dr. Maloney plans to pursue a career in academic pediatric surgery where she hopes to have a lab that investigates pediatric solid tumors and develops strategies to block metastasis.